 The Tip Of The Needle, p.
 205 [emphasis mine–EL]

-You know, if that was a movie plot, no one would find it credible.
-But there it is, folks!
-It’s what I’ve been saying all along, it’s in all my articles; it’s all about the money; THE MONEY!
-It’s all about the money and it ain’t about nothin’ else…not science, not helping sick people… As a matter of fact, Catherine devotes quite a bit of her book to shining a bright light on the “people” who are at the helm of the Good Ship Big Pharma, and here’s what they think about doctors who won’t “play along”…won’t “keep their mouths shut”, as it is said:
+Catherine devotes quite a bit of her book to shining a bright light on the “people” who are at the helm of the Good Ship Big Pharma, and here’s what they think of doctors who won’t “go along”…won’t “keep their mouths shut”, as it is said: